Skip to main content

 • startup packages (other than startup packages provided by Ohio State)

-Current and pending support must be signed, dated and certified to indicate it is true, complete, and accurate.
+Current and pending support must be signed, dated and certified to indicate it is true current, complete, and accurate.
+Investigators are also required to certify that they are not a party to a malign foreign talent recruitment program

 When to Disclose